 Greek Digital Journal Archive (GDJA)

-The Greek Digital Journal Archive (GDJA) -- Το Αρχείο Ελληνικών Ψηφιοποιημένων Περιοδικών (ΑΕΨΠ) -- is a growing consortium of libraries and archives in North America and Europe committed to open online access of their historic journal and newspaper collections in Greek and other languages.
-A repository unites scattered resources from many institutions into an international resource and bridges the gap between a diverse user community and multiple repositories by means of a digital union catalog with full text access to the materials including images and searchable descriptive, structural and administrative metadata.
+The Greek Digital Journal Archive (GDJA) -- Το Αρχείο Ελληνικών Ψηφιοποιημένων Περιοδικών (ΑΕΨΠ) -- is a consortium of libraries and archives in North America and Europe committed to open online access of their historic journal and newspaper collections in Greek and other languages.
+A repository will unite scattered resources from many institutions into an international resource and bridge the gap between a diverse user community and multiple repositories by means of a digital union catalog with full text access to the materials including images and searchable descriptive metadata.

-The GDJA makes collections available that are often restricted from public access and offers a unified resource for all or most journals and newspapers published 1800-1949 with a continual moving wall as items are released from copyright restrictions.
+The GDJA will make collections available that are often restricted from public access and offer a unified resource for all or most journals and newspapers published 1800-1942 with a continual moving wall as items are released from copyright restrictions.
 The collections comprise journals and newspapers in the humanities and the social sciences published in Greece or among Greek diaspora communities outside of Greece during the Ottoman period and after the War of Independence.

 Inventory List of the Greek journal and newspaper holdings of participating institutions.